erikwilson/netflow-to-avro/README.md

 ## Other

 The method of binary parsing used sacrifices some speed and type safety for code compactness.
-A schema to class generator similar to Avro's, or an annotated markup might be preferred.
+A schema to class generator similar to Avro's or an annotated markup might be preferred.

 Avro flow timestamps are populated from the timestamp seen in the most recent Netflow header.

-Needs more unit tests, documentation in code.
+Needs more tests, documentation in code.